October 3, 2023

 The parchment paper makes cleaning up a snap and makes it much easier to remove from your pan when it’s time to slice into squares.

-STEP FIVE: Add ⅓ cup of the blueberry topping to the fudge mixture (you will have leftover filling).
-Fold 3 to 4 times.
+Fold three to four times.
 Be sure not to overmix the blueberry pie filling; you just want a marbled effect.

 PRO TIP: